 You can report local pothole problems through: https://www.gov.uk/report-pothole

 Finally, it’s worth noting that you may be able to claim compensation from your local council for the cost of any repairs.
 Include all the details you have collected including photos and repair receipts.
-Local councils have a duty to keep roads safe and well maintained, if the pothole you hit was known to them – you may be able to recoup some of your expenses.
+Local councils have a duty to keep roads safe and well maintained.
+If the pothole you hit was known to them then you may be able to recoup some of your expenses.